Barred Islamist says Egypt army wants to keep power

 “Is this the man that never smiles?
 Why would I vote for someone I’ve never heard of and who I know nothing about?”
 Sobhy Ahmed, a 39-year-old Cairo security guard, said about Mursi.

+Suleiman said in remarks published by the state-run Al-Ahram daily that he would respect the decision of the committee.

+Suleiman’s rival, Shater, had been stressing his Islamist credentials on his few days on the campaign trail, striking a tone that could have galvanized support from the ultra-orthodox Salafi movement which also did well in the legislative election.

-A Salafi preacher, Hazem Salah Abu Ismail, who was disqualified because his late mother had obtained U.S. citizenship, said he would file a legal case against the committee accusing it of forgery and manipulation.
+A Salafi preacher, Hazem Salah Abu Ismail, had hoped that same constituency would launch him into the presidency.
+But he too is now out of the vote, disqualified because his late mother had obtained a U.S. passport - something he strongly denies.

-“I am preparing for them to unveil for the world their lies,” he said in a statement on Wednesday calling on his supporters to join mass protests on Friday called for by Liberal youth against candidates affiliated with the old order.

-With the Brotherhood’s main candidate out, many of its votes could go to Abol Fotouh, analysts say.
+The Brotherhood, which had until lately not planned to field a candidate at all, may not seek to impose voting discipline and push its members to back Mursi now that its prime candidate is out.
+That could benefit Abol Fotouh, who was expelled from the movement last year when he decided to launch his own campaign.

 “He will get many of the votes that were going to go to Shater and Abu Ismail as many will not be convinced by Mursi, who has been away from the Egyptian media in the last period,” said Nabil Abdel Fattah, a political scientist.

-Moussa, who describes himself as a liberal nationalist, is also likely to win votes among such people, who worry about the gains made by Islamists since Mubarak was forced out.
+Moussa, who describes himself as a liberal nationalist, is also likely to win votes among such people, who worry about the gains made by Islamists since Mubarak was toppled.

 He has promised to serve just one four-year term if elected.

-Additional reporting by Sherine El Madany, Ali Abdelatti, Dina Zayed and Tom Perry; Writing by Edmund Blair and Tom Perry; Editing by Mark Heinrich
+Additional reporting by Sherine El Madany, Ali Abdelatti, Dina Zayed and Tom Perry; Writing by Edmund Blair and Tom Perry; Editing by Alastair Macdonald